 The goal of the experiments reported in this section is not to assess the performance of the image restoration criteria of the form (4).
-This has been carried out in several other publications, in comparison with other state of the art criteria, namely in [7], [24], [28], [29], [33], and [37].
+This has been carried out in several other publications, in comparison with other state of the art criteria, namely in [7], [24], [28], [29], [33], [37].
 In those papers, the reader can also find examples where the visual quality of the restored images may be assessed.
-It is clear that the performance of such criteria (e.g., in terms of SNR improvement) does not depend on the optimization algorithm used to implement it, but only on the type of wavelets and of the penalty $C(\boldsymbol{\theta})$.
+It's clear that the performance of such criteria (e.g., in terms of SNR improvement) does not depend on the optimization algorithm used to implement it, but only on the type of wavelets and of the penalty $C(\theta)$.
 On the other hand, the relative convergence speed the algorithms is essentially independent of these choices.
-In this paper, we use GGD priors, i.e., $C(\boldsymbol{\theta}) = \|\boldsymbol{\theta}\|{p}^{p}$, and simple Haar wavelets.
-We are well aware that this does not lead to state-of-the-art performance in terms of SNR improvement; however, the conclusions obtained concerning the relative speed of the algorithms are valid for other wavelets and penalty functions.
+In this paper, we use GGD priors, i.e., $C(\theta) = \|\theta\|p^p$, and simple Haar wavelets.
+We are well aware that this does not lead to state-ofthe-art performance in terms of SNR improvement; however, the conclusions obtained concerning the relative speed of the algorithms are valid for other wavelets and penalty functions.